jenorish/available_time/README.md

 Everyone interacting in the AvailableTime project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/available_time/blob/master/CODE_OF_CONDUCT.md).

 # available_time
-Gem to find available time in a day